-Why do we require two letters of support?
+Why do we require letters of support?

-We follow the World Professional Association for Transgender Health (WPATH) Standards of Care (wpath.org/publications/soc) guidelines.
-This requires that you have two letters in support of your transition surgery written by mental health providers before scheduling surgery.
-Insurance also requires these two letters.
+We follow the World Professional Association for Transgender Health (WPATH) Standards of Care (wpath.org/publications/ soc) guidelines and adhere to the requirements of your health plan.
+This often requires that you have letters in support of your transition surgery written by mental health providers before scheduling surgery.
+Insurance also requires these letters.
 Many insurance companies will not cover the cost of surgery without them.
+Your letter(s) should be written by a mental health professional who knows you well.

 The requirement for letters of support is not meant to be a barrier or burden, or to be stigmatizing.
 We understand it's an insurance requirement.
-We also see the value of making sure people have considered all the implications of a major, irreversible surgery on their identity, physical health, sexual function and fertility.
-Also, surgery and recovery from surgery are part of an extremely stressful time.
+There may be some variability in the number of letters required based on your specific health plan.
+We also see the value of making sure people have considered all the implications of a major, irreversible surgery that affects their identity, physical health, sexual function and fertility.
+Also, surgery and recovery from surgery are parts of an extremely stressful time.
 It's important to have a relationship with someone who can help with that stress if needed.